plone/training/transmogrifier/import.rst

 If you have PDBDebugMode or similar product installed, you'll get a PDB prompt to help with debugging.
 You'll likely run into more errors once you start writing your own blueprints.

-* Import files not found
+* `Exception: Path (content-import) does not exists.`
-* error when no numbered folders are found
+  * The code can't find your exported data.
+    Make sure you have a folder at the root of the buildout called `content-import` with the export.
+* `Module collective.jsonmigrator.blueprints.source_json, line 43, in __iter__`
+  `ValueError: invalid literal for int() with base 10: 'x'`
+  * The code is expecting folders within `content-import` to be numbered
 * date set to 'None'
 * `AttributeError: _setObject`
-  * this happens when the import tries to add content where it's not allowed, like a non-folderish item
+  * this happens when the import tries to add content where it's not allowed, like a non-folderish item, or a folder with limited content types (? - check)
+* `ConstraintNotSatisfied: (u'en', 'language')`
+  * Adjust the Language Control Panel in Site Setup to remove the country-specific variants and set English as the 'Site language' and 'Available language'.
+    (need a better fix)

 Debugging Other Errors
 ----------------------